 Jack Hildyard was initially the film's cinematographer, but left at the same time as original director Rouben Mamoulian.
 When Joseph L. Mankiewicz came on board, he initially looked at hiring an Italian cinematographer, but the studio did not believe that there were any Italians sufficiently qualified to work on the film and pressured him to hire an American or British cinematographer.
 Freddie Young, Milton R. Krasner and Robert Surtees were all unsuccessfully approached for the position, before Leon Shamroy finally agreed to sign on.

-During the early filming of cleopatra, at pinewood studios, the harsh weather conditions of the English winter brought on pneumonia for the fragile Elizabeth Taylor.
+During the early filming at Pinewood Studios, the harsh weather conditions of the English winter brought on pneumonia for the fragile Elizabeth Taylor.
 After a day at the set in which she had to be carried on and off because she was so weak, Taylor eventually collapsed in her hotel room at the Dorchester.
-The private doctor of Queen Elizabeth was summoned to her hotel room.
+The private doctor of Queen Queen Elizabeth II was summoned to her hotel room.
 According to Taylor, he apparently shook her violently like a rag doll and pounded on her rib cage, provoking no consciousness within her.
 She was given an hour to live and was said to be in a coma.
 An emergency tracheotomy was performed successfully at the hospital and Taylor slowly recovered.
-Filming of cleopatra proceeded a few months later, this time in Rome's hot climate.
+Filming proceeded a few months later, this time in Rome's hot climate.

 With the scandal surrounding the affair between Richard Burton and Elizabeth Taylor, scant attention was paid to Rex Harrison.
 He got the last laugh when he became the only one of the film's three stars to receive an Oscar nomination for his performance.